havasig/AWS-Leaderboard/README.md

 ## Backend

 The server of the project can be found in the backend folder of this repository.
-As above mentioned, it is `Node`, `Express` and `Firebase DB` in `typescript`.
+As above mentioned, it is `Node`, `Express` and `Firebase firestore database` in `typescript`.

 Init steps:
 1. `npm init -y` — Creates package.json to manage dependencies.